coder/coder/examples/web-server/nginx/README.md

 ## Install and configure LetsEncrypt Certbot

-1. Install LetsEncrypt Certbot: Refer to the [CertBot documentation](https://certbot.eff.org/instructions?ws=other&os=pip&tab=wildcard)
+1. Install LetsEncrypt Certbot: Refer to the [CertBot documentation](https://certbot.eff.org/instructions?ws=apache&os=ubuntufocal&tab=wildcard).
+Be sure to pick the wildcard tab and select your DNS provider for instructions to install the necessary DNS plugin.

 ## Create DNS provider credentials